guillaumebriday/jsonapi-scopes/README.md

 [![](https://img.shields.io/github/license/guillaumebriday/jsonapi-scopes.svg)](https://github.com/guillaumebriday/jsonapi-scopes)

 # Jsonapi::Scopes
-This gem provides a set of methods which allow you to include, filter and sort an ActiveRecord relation based on a request.
-It's build to be a simple, robust and scalable system.
-This gem follows the [JSON:API specification](https://jsonapi.org/) as closely as possible.
+This gem provides a set of methods which allows you to include, filter and sort an ActiveRecord relation based on a request.
+It's built to be a simple, robust and scalable system.
+It follows the [JSON:API specification](https://jsonapi.org/) as closely as possible.

-This gem is also an unopinionated solution to help you follow the `JSON:API specification`.
-It does not take care how you want to handle the results.
-It is a seamless integration in your Rails application and not full library.
+It's also an unopinionated solution to help you follow the `JSON:API specification`.
+It doesn't care about how you want to handle the results.

+Moreover, it integrates seamlessly into your Rails application while not being a full library.

 ## Installation
 Add this line to your application's Gemfile: